 During your years in college, you will have many opportunities to develop your academic and career interests, examine your values and beliefs, form close relationships, and learn about yourself and the world around you.

-These opportunities are exciting and engaging, but they can also be stressful.
-At the Counseling Center, we work with students to identify changes they would like to make in their lives and help them to develop strategies to make these changes.
+These opportunities are exciting and engaging, but they also can be challenging and stressful.
+It is not uncommon to feel overwhelmed, lost or uncertain as you navigate your college experience.
+At the Counseling Center, we support students in identifying changes they would like to make in their lives and help them to develop strategies to make these changes.
+Our counselors strive to provide culturally-informed services that are grounded in a strengths-based approach informed by a comprehensive understanding of the psychological development of college students.
+You can learn more about each counselor’s approach by reviewing our staff profiles.

 All contacts are strictly confidential under the laws of the Commonwealth of Pennsylvania.
 (Confidentiality may not apply if a person presents an imminent danger to self or others, in cases of reported child abuse, or if a judge issues a court order).